 Take stock in your child’s IEP or 504 Plan to make sure she’s getting the most out of her educational experience.
 Here, tips for requesting changes, meeting with teachers, and setting realistic goals.

-Crocus blooms and melting snow can mean just one thing: You’ll soon be attending the annual review of your child’s Individualized Education Program (IEP).
+As the school year winds down, you’ll attend the annual review of your child’s Individualized Education Program (IEP).
 Most school districts hold this meeting in spring, so that educational team members can review current ADHD accommodations and set goals for the coming year.
 Here are suggestions to help you prepare.

 If your child receives special services under a Section 504 Plan, the school isn’t legally required to hold an annual review or to involve parents in meetings.
 However, you may request a meeting at any time, and many schools invite parents to participate in the process.
 Many of the tips that appear below will also prove helpful to you.

 - Review your child’s progress.
 Read the current IEP, and consider whether it has been meeting her needs.
 Look over the year’s report cards, test results, and notes from teachers.
 Use the spring parent-teacher conference to discuss which techniques and accommodations have been most effective.
 Review your child’s schoolwork to see which academic skills have improved, and note any continuing trouble spots.

 - It’s also a good idea to involve your child.
 Solicit her thoughts about which special-ed services have been helpful, and where she’s still struggling.
 At age 14, she may attend the meeting if you feel she can comfortably participate.
 By the age of 18, her presence will be required.

 - Prioritize your wish list.
 Determine which goals to emphasize, and which to put on the back burner.